 The same command can be used to check Windows Server uptime but the command will become net statistics server.

 Check system uptime using PowerShell

 PowerShell gives a clearer answer using the same string as the command prompt.
-It will actually calculate the uptime instead of the last boot time.
+It will calculate the uptime instead of the last boot time.
 It also shows the total no. of days, hours, minutes and seconds separately.

 Open PowerShell and run the following command:

 If you are using PowerShell 6, then you can simply use the following command to get the Windows uptime and the last startup time: